jesusjorge/pysite/README.md

 ### Some notes about my unorthodox coding practices

 ---
+I barely even ask or inform the user that a large script is about to be executed and installed.
+I don't recomend to follow this practices at all.

+---
 I like to move my important code to the top of my source file.